 German-born scientist Edith Bülbring was renowned for her work in smooth muscle physiology, which paved the way for contemporary cellular investigations.
 After losing her post as a physician in Berlin in 1933, Bülbring moved to England and found work as an assistant to J.H.
 Burn in his laboratories; when he moved to Oxford in 1937, she went with him.
 In 1950 she began building a large research group at Oxford to study smooth muscle; with Bülbring as its leader, the group published some 200 papers between 1953 and 1970.
 After Bülbring’s retirement, numerous laboratories around the world took up the subject of smooth muscle, the majority of which were led by Bülbring’s former co-workers.

-Edith Bülbring was born in Bonn, the youngest of the four children of Dr Karl Bülbring, Professor of English at the University of Bonn, and Hortense Leonore Bülbring (née Kahn 1868–1938), the daughter of a distinguished Jewish banker family in The Hague.
+Edith Bülbring was born in Bonn, the youngest of the four children of Dr. Karl Bülbring, Professor of English at the University of Bonn, and Hortense Leonore Bülbring (née Kahn 1868–1938), the daughter of a distinguished Jewish banker family in The Hague.
 Hortense’s uncle was the artist Jozef Israels and her brother Jacobus (1872–1944) was, with Theodore Herzl and David Wolfson, a founder of the Jewish Colonial Trust and of the city of Tel Aviv.
-He and his wife died in Theresienstadt.
-Her father was not Jewish.
+Jacobus and his wife died in Theresienstadt.
+Edith’s father Karl was not Jewish.